Statistics about yoga show that it’s growing in popularity every year with more and more money being spent on classes, clothing and equipment.

 Bidar Institute of Medical Sciences found, during a 2015 study, that blood glucose levels drop by 10% in those who practiced yoga for ten days in a row and also attended talks about the correlation between yoga and diabetes.

-Discoveries by the Department of Nursing Research and Translational Science at the National Institutes of Health Clinical Center found that yoga helped respondents to eat more mindfully and the support of the yoga community helped to maintain long term weight loss.
+Discoveries by the Department of Nursing Research and Translational Science found that yoga helped respondents to eat more mindfully, and the support of the yoga community helped to maintain long term weight loss.

-Hot yoga, originally known as Bikram yoga, which is held in a room that can reach temperatures of 105 Fahrenheit, is becoming increasingly popular.
+Hot yoga, which is held in a room that can reach temperatures of 105 Fahrenheit, has so many physical and mental health benefits.